py-sdl/py-sdl2/doc/modules/sdl2ext_scene.rst

    .. attribute:: switched

-      A :class:`mule.events.EventHandler` that is invoked, when a new :class:`Scene` is started.
+      A :class:`sdl2.ext.events.EventHandler` that is invoked, when a new :class:`Scene` is started.

    .. method:: push(scene : Scene) -> None